Series / Special Unit 2

 detectives who work for the titular agency, which is charged with dealing with supernatural monsters called "Links."

-Lasted only 2 seasons (strictly speaking two half-seasons).
-Running from April, 2001 to February, 2002.
-A total of 19 episodes.
+It lasted only 2 seasons (strictly speaking, two half-seasons) running from April 2001 to February 2002 for a total of 19 episodes.

 This series contains examples of:

-- Agent Mulder: Kate, who insisted she saw monsters as a kid well into adulthood.
+- Kate insisted she saw monsters as a kid; she kept this belief well into adulthood.

 - It's implied that everyone at SU2 was this in their respective lives/careers before joining up.